The 10 Best Ecommerce Software Solutions You Need

 - Order processing and fulfillment.
 Automate the boring stuff—like confirming payments, printing shipping labels, and notifying customers when their package is on the way.
 A smooth order processing system ensures customers aren’t left hanging, waiting on a tracking number or wondering where their order is.

 - Payment gateways and security.
 Nobody wants to lose a sale because their preferred payment method isn’t available.
 Look for software that supports all the major players—credit cards, PayPal, Apple Pay, and more.
-And, don’t forget security—PCI compliance and encryption are essential for keeping customer data locked up tighter than Fort Knox.
+And, don’t forget security—PCI compliance and SSL encryption are essential for keeping customer data locked up tighter than Fort Knox.

 - Customer relationship management (CRM).
 Think of this as your cheat sheet for keeping customers happy.
 A solid CRM feature will help you track every interaction, personalize marketing, and even remind you to send that follow-up email to a customer who abandoned their cart.
 More sales and better relationships?
 Win-win.